 30. Leaky building repairs as defined in the Weather Tight Home Resolution Services Act

-33. Camps – funding will be considered for high use camp facilities only (those that are consistently well used throughout the year and widely accessible by schools).
+34. Camps – funding will be considered for high use camp facilities only (those which are consistently well-used throughout the year and widely accessible by schools).
 Funding is limited to assisting camps meet health and safety standards with a primary focus on kitchen and ablution.